devbay-io/sample-github-actions/README.md

 If you want to contribute new snippet just do following:

+1. Fork this repo.
+2. Optionally generate personal access token with read access to repo. (needed for some workflows)
-1. Create file in .github/workflows
+3. Create file in .github/workflows
-2. Make sure your workflow can be run locally using `act`
+4. Make sure your workflow can be run locally using `act`
-3. Create Pull request to `master`
+5. Create Pull request to `master`
-4. Wait for approvals
+6. Wait for approvals
-5. Merge! :)
+7. Merge! :)

 ## Local usage